US History Student Notes

 • Eugenics Movement (1920s -1930s)→ focused on eliminating undesirable traits from the population.
 Best way to do this was by preventing “unfit” individuals from having children.

-• Led to criminals and mentally disabled people to be sterilized.
+• Led to criminals and mentally disabled people being sterilized.

 • Euthanasia was considered.